 In March 2013, Banca Monte dei Paschi di Siena ("MPS") initiated civil proceedings in Italy against Deutsche Bank alleging that Deutsche Bank assisted former MPS senior management in an accounting fraud on MPS, by undertaking repo transactions with MPS and "Santorini", a wholly owned special-purpose vehicle of MPS, which helped MPS defer losses on a previous transaction undertaken with Deutsche Bank.
 Subsequently, in July 2013, the Fondazione Monte dei Paschi di Siena ("FMPS"), MPS' largest shareholder, also commenced civil proceedings in Italy for damages based on substantially the same facts.
 In December 2013, Deutsche Bank reached an agreement with MPS to settle the civil proceedings and the transactions were unwound.
-The civil proceedings initiated by FMPS, in which damages of between \in 220 million and \in 381 million were claimed, were settled in December 2018 upon payment by Deutsche Bank of \in 17.5 million.
-FMPS's separate claim filed in July 2014 against FMPS's former administrators and a syndicate of 12 banks including Deutsche Bank S.p.A. for \in 286 million continues to be pending before the first instance Florence courts.
+The civil proceedings initiated by FMPS, in which damages of between $\in$ 220 million and $\in$ 381 million were claimed, were also settled in December 2018 upon payment by Deutsche Bank of $\in$ 17.5 million.
+FMPS's separate claim filed in July 2014 against FMPS's former administrators and a syndicate of 12 banks including Deutsche Bank S.p.A. for $\in$ 286 million continues to be pending before the first instance Florence courts.

 A criminal investigation was launched by the Siena Public Prosecutor into the transactions entered into by MPS with Deutsche Bank and certain unrelated transactions entered into by MPS with other parties.
 Such investigation was moved in summer 2014 from Siena to the Milan Public Prosecutors as a result of a change in the alleged charges being investigated.
 On 16 February 2016, the Milan Public Prosecutors issued a request of committal to trial against Deutsche Bank and six current and former employees.
-The committed all defendants in the criminal proceedings to trial.
+The committal process concluded with a hearing on 1 October 2016, during which the Milan court committed all defendants in the criminal proceedings to trial.
 Deutsche Bank's potential exposure is for administrative liability under Italian Legislative Decree n.
 231/2001 and for civil vicarious liability as an employer of current and former Deutsche Bank employees who are being criminally prosecuted.
-A verdict is expected on 8 November 2019.